 to the fashion production- to the store- to the clients, and along that path it

-attempts to re-define the links between religious and
+attempts to re-define the intersection of religion and

 fashionable, as to modest and provocative.